 Now, the company operates more than 120 restaurants in 12 states across the country.
 Fast Company recognized Sweetgreen as one of its “Most Innovative Companies” in 2019 and 2020.

-The Sweetgreen “plant-forward” menu includes warm bowls, salads, plates, and healthy drinks like kombucha and Spindrift seltzers.
+The Sweetgreen “plant-forward” menu includes warm bowls, salads, plates, and healthy drinks such as kombucha and Spindrift seltzers.
 The menu is seasonal and changes five times a year.
 Customers can order from Sweetgreen in person at one of their locations or through the company app.

 To reduce its carbon footprint, the company mainly works with farmers and producers that use regenerative practices, according to the Sweetgreen website.
 Even its restaurants are designed to “contribute to a more sustainable future.”

-Recently, the restaurant chain announced a partnership with Japanese professional tennis star Naomi Osaka.
-She will serve as Sweetgreen’s first athlete ambassador.
+The restaurant chain has partnered with Japanese professional tennis star Naomi Osaka, who will serve as Sweetgreen’s first athlete ambassador.
 Osaka has been a longtime Sweetgreen customer.

 After the SEC has completed its review of Sweetgreen’s confidential IPO filing, the company can move forward with setting how many shares it will sell and at what price range.
 The company must release this information and make the SEC filing public 15 days before the public offering.
 Of course, the company could also decide not to move forward with the IPO—especially considering its CEO's controversial views are making headlines and could rile potential investors.